pennmush/pennmush/README.SSL.md

 unless the user manually installs the certificate in their client and configures it to be trusted.
 How to do that is beyond the scope of this document, and highly client-dependent.

+**OR use `certbot` to obtain free signed certificates from Let's Encrypt:**

+Let's Encrypt is a certificate authority that provides short-term signed certificates for free.
+The `certbot` command-line utility automates the process of obtaining new certificates and renewing expired certificates.
+See <https://certbot.eff.org> for instructions on running `certbot` and find their FAQ at <https://certbot.eff.org/faq/>.

 Another option is to skip the use of a certificate altogether.
 If you don't provide an `ssl_private_key_file`, the server will only accept